 - Settings for playback.

-- Adapt assignments, exams, and other assessments as necessary to meet learning goals in a distance learning environment.
-(See FAQ about ADA compliance.)
-External proctored examinations cannot be supported currently.
+- Adapt assignments, exams, and other assessments as necessary to meet learning goals in a remote or hybrid learning environment.
+(See FAQ about ADA compliance).

 - Create asynchronous opportunities for instruction and participation (e.g., Discussion Board Forums on Blackboard).
-Use VoiceThread to create interactive, asynchronous lectures and discussions that reserve live sessions for deeper dives into the course content.
+Use VoiceThread to create interactive, asynchronous lectures, and reserve live sessions for deeper dives into the course content.

 - Avoid long lectures on Zoom.
 Segment your live sessions into lecture, discussion, and breakout sessions, if possible.
-You can even pre-assign breakout rooms before your meeting to save time.
-Remember to use students’ USC email addresses and ask them to sign into Zoom with that account.
+You can pre-assign breakout rooms before your meeting to save time.
+Remember to use students’ USC email addresses and ask them to sign into Zoom with their USC account.

 - You can pause your Zoom recording during breakout sessions and restart for lecture.
 This will create smaller recording files, but you must remember to restart recording.

 - Use the share screen function in Zoom to present PowerPoint slides, share full-screen videos, demonstrate software (e.g., SPSS, Adobe, etc.), and use the white board tool.
 If you share a video or a PowerPoint with audio make sure you are sharing your computer sound.